Latvia

 • Citizenship: No

-Treat this as a capped bridge stay (often discussed as up to two years total with renewal and post-expiry absence rules), not a self-contained permanent residency product.
+Treat this as a capped stay, often up to two years total with renewal and absence rules afterward, not a standalone permanent residence product.

 Practical difficulty